microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Step 3 - Using Search Result Parameters
 The FHIR standard offers a comprehensive set of parameters for filtering search results.
 Listed below are some of the Search result parameters in FHIR.

 `_summary` - for specifying subsets of information to be returned when querying a Resource.
-For example, including the `_summary=true` search parameter only returns Elements marked with `ElementDefinition.isSummary` in their base definition.
+For example, including the `_summary=true` search parameter only returns Elements that are marked with `ElementDefinition.isSummary` in their base definition.

-`_total` -
+`_total` - for reporting the number of Resources that match the given search parameters.

-`_sort`
+`_sort` -

 1. Using the FHIR Search collection in Postman, search for Patients using the following search results parameters: ```_summary=count```, ```_total=accurate```.